I realized recently that I’m on pace to spend over 70% of my adult life working a “9 to 5.”

 I prefer to retire comfortably.
 I don’t want to switch from a temporarily uncomfortable life state only to become permanently uncomfortable.
 Even accounting for a family I don’t yet have, I estimate that with purposeful change and minor sacrifices, I can still retire in my 40s.
 This gives me 6 years to save $30,000.
 This sounds like a lot, but I already paid off over $30,000 in debt in a similar timespan.
 It’s possible if I remain dedicated and properly motivated.

 If life goes to plan, by age 40 I will have vested in two separate employee retirement plans and have a moderately funded 401k (originally 457(b)) plan I started on the side for additional investment around 2014.
+I have a friend who often likes to make investments to make sure that he has enough money that can help him to fund his lifestyle once he has retired.
+I think he mentioned something about using LearCapital to make investments in precious metals such as gold and silver, as apparently, this is a safer option to stocks and bonds.
+Whatever happens to the economy, the money that you have invested in gold should be safe.
+I think you may even get some more money back too.
+I’m not sure what type of investment I’ll be looking to make just yet, I think I’ll need to do some research first.
 At best, I’ll be able to take one full year off work.
 Twelve months later, I can decide if I want to go back to work or, if I haven’t already, find a way to consistently make at least $107/day to support myself and my (possible) family through multiple passive and active (part-time or self-employed work) income streams and smart investments.
+Down the line, I may even be able to get a place secured at some senior living establishments on this track.
+Canterbury Tower provides prestigious senior independent living apartments in Tampa Florida on Bayshore Boulevard, and it is one of the places I’ve been considering.
+Thinking ahead is important, after all.

 It won’t be easy.
 The math alone means it won’t happen overnight.
 However, the time is going to pass anyway.
 If I’m already willing to work and invest 40-hours a week for everyone else, I’m sure I can also manage to spare a few hours to benefit my future self.
 If you’re perfectly content, I encourage you to change nothing.
 You should continue to wake up, be awesome, and win at life.
 If you find yourself saying more often than not, “it could be worse?”
 The answer is yes, but it could also be better.
 I encourage you to consider a different choice, put a plan together, and take action.
 The first questions I would ask?